Professional Masonry Repair for Chimneys

 Why Are My Chimney Bricks Crumbling?

 For as sturdy and durable as the material is, brick is also highly permeable.
 Be it moisture in the air caused by humidity or an extensive downpour, if not treated and weathered appropriately, bricks will absorb incredibly high volumes of water.
-Actually, on average just one brick can absorb between a pound to a pound and a half of water.
+Actually, on average, just one brick can absorb between a pound to a pound and a half of water.

 So, how does all of this contribute to flaking and crumbling bricks?
 Well, whenever your chimney gets wet, if it has not been properly waterproofed, the pores in the brickwork absorb as much water as they can.
-Even though it might not be visible, over time, the water gets trapped and will begin to break down the material from the inside out.
+Over time, the water gets trapped and will begin to break down the material from the inside out.
+This issue is exacerbated by the freeze/thaw process and the seasonal cycles of temperature change.

+A phrase used to describe water’s life cycle amidst the natural temperature changes, the freeze/thaw process can greatly affect an untreated chimney.
 What happens, then, if a chimney has absorbed any amount of water before outside temperatures drop below freezing?
 As you may have guessed, the small amounts of water contained within the bricks will freeze and naturally expand, trying to create more room for itself.
+This expansion creates tension and shifts bricks, loosening the mortar joints and creating gaps, cracks, and spaces where more water, moisture, insects, vegetation, and other debris can get in and continue to weaken your system.

 Can a Brick Chimney Be Repaired or Rebuilt?

 Absolutely.
-The state of damage will determine which services are required to reinstate your masonry to a suitable level of functionality – whether that’s some tuckpointing services, some more extensive repairs, or a full chimney rebuild.
+The state of damage will determine which services are required to reinstate your masonry to a suitable level of functionality, whether that’s some tuckpointing services, some more extensive repairs, or a full chimney rebuild.
 However, rest assured that, no matter the damage, we’ll make sure to restore your chimney to its prime operating condition.

 Can you rebuild part of a chimney?

-It may come as a surprise, but just because one section of your masonry is suffering from water damage or other deterioration, it does not mean the whole system is compromised and thus must be repaired.
+It may come as a surprise, but just because one section of your masonry is suffering from water damage or other deterioration, it does not mean the whole system is compromised and must be replaced.
 (This does not mean, however, that you can use the system just because only part of it is damaged.)

 How Much Does It Cost to Repair a Masonry Chimney?